cscorley/dissertation/chapters/5_discussion/3_combo.md

 \input{tables/all_corpus_sweep}

-To gain insight into whether a particular source is beneficial, or detrimental, to performance of a task, we can compare MRRs of configurations that include a source to the same configuration without that particular text source, e.g., for the additions text source, we can compare configuration $(A,R,C)$, which includes additions, removals, and context, to configuration $(R,C)$, which includes removals and context, but excludes additions.
-We use this comparison, in conjunction with the mean reciprocal rank (MRR) and the Wilcoxon signed-rank test to explore our various text sources.
+To gain insight into whether a particular source is beneficial, or detrimental, to performance of a task, I can compare MRRs of configurations that include a source to the same configuration without that particular text source, e.g., for the additions text source, I can compare configuration $(A,R,C)$, which includes additions, removals, and context, to configuration $(R,C)$, which includes removals and context, but excludes additions.
+I use this comparison, in conjunction with the mean reciprocal rank (MRR) and the Wilcoxon signed-rank test to explore the various text sources.
 Table \ref{table:all_corpus_sweep}
 summarizes all configurations and their MRRs for each task of all subject systems.
-With our example, we can see that configuration $(A,R,C)$ outperforms configuration $(R,C)$ for both tasks.
-Note that for configurations with a singular text source, such as $(A)$ for additions, there can be no comparison made because the exclusion of additions leaves us with the empty corpus.
+With the example, I can see that configuration $(A,R,C)$ outperforms configuration $(R,C)$ for both tasks.
+Note that for configurations with a singular text source, such as $(A)$ for additions, there can be no comparison made because the exclusion of additions leaves me with the empty corpus.

-Below we discuss these comparisons for both the FLT and DIT tasks.
+Below I discuss these comparisons for both the FLT and DIT tasks.
 Each includes a discussion concerning the comparisons as applied to issues across all subject systems.
 Appendix \ref{app:comparison} contains comparisons tables for each individual subject system.